mtykhenko/davinci-kata/architecture-decisions/0003-online-offline-selling.md

 #### Cons
 1. Collitions are rare but possible.
 During exceptional events (e.g. conference near some fridge will lead to epmty fridge in minutes) planned online bookings won't be handled in time.
 2. Sophisticated prediction model.
+3. A customer cannot buy a meal online and take it in a minute.
+Waiting time will be slightly longer than the time of the next refillment.

 ## Decision
 Operate on prediction of demand, don't book anything.<br>